 Day Two

-Start line of day two (Bob missing from picture)
+Start line of day two (Bob missing from picture) and elevation profile. |

 I was looking forward to the second day as all the climbing was at the "beginning".
 Five of us lined up on the start (Sue decided to just do a fun ride with Michelle instead of racing), and again Kris and Bob were way ahead pretty quickly.
 The climb was 20 km on a logging road, 7 km of doubletrack, then 3 km of singletrack.
 Catherine and I rode together for a while then she pulled away.
 Jeff got to the top of the logging road, decided that was enough and turned around and rode back to town.
 I spun up the road, then teamed up with a woman from Vancouver and we worked the fun doubletrack section together.
 But rookie mistake on my part...
 I was having so much fun chatting and enjoying the ride that I turned my brain off, and didn't eat or drink at all after the first checkpoint.
 By the time I hit the singletrack near the summit, I was bonking big time.